micahkepe/micahkepe.github.io/README.md

 Soon to be v2 of my personal website!
 The goals of this version
 are:

-- Minimal dependencies: xterm.js, vite, gh-pages, typescript.
+- Limited dependencies: xterm.js, vite, gh-pages, typescript.
 That's it.
-- Scrap React: we going old school baby, vanilla Typescript
+- No frameworks: vanilla TypeScript
-- Simple: simple, clean design
+- Minimal: simple, clean, and hopefully elegant design

 ## Motivation

 - a course I took at Rice made me realize how overkill my v1 website with React, tons of external dependencies, etc., especially for a simple single page static website
-- want to spice things up i'm bored with my current website
+- I want to spice things up, I'm bored with my current website

 ## The Plan

 - Use xterm.js as a client-side browser terminal frontend emulation
 - Parse user commands for filetree navigation, help page, etc.
 - Stateless filetree that doesn't persistent across client sessions
-- in the future possibly set up a Node.js server sandbox through Render or other service to run an actual shell that I can connect hook up to xterm with a WebSocket for full functionality
+- **In the future:** possibly set up a Node.js server sandbox through Render or other service to run an actual shell that I can connect hook up to xterm with a WebSocket for full functionality

 ## Usage and Attribution